-Distinguish of High, Mid and Low grown Tea growing regions
+Distinguish High, Mid, and Low grown Tea growing regions

 Tea is grown in slopes at three different elevations